 Trends and Latest Developments

 The way people express "yummy" in Japanese is constantly evolving, influenced by social media, pop culture, and regional dialects.
-One notable trend is the increasing use of onomatopoeia to describe the textures and flavors of food.
+And one notable trend is the increasing use of onomatopoeia to describe the textures and flavors of food.
 Words like mochi-mochi (もちもち) to describe a chewy texture or tsuru-tsuru (つるつる) to describe a smooth texture are becoming increasingly common in food reviews and social media posts.

 Tips and Expert Advice